 It’s important to listen to the officer’s instructions during the traffic stop.
 You should avoid becoming engaged in an argument with the officer, reaching for anything before being directed to do so, exiting your vehicle unless being asked to do so, or driving away until being re told you are free to leave.

-I was stopped by the police and received a traffic citation.
+I received a traffic citation after being pulled over by a police officer.
 Will I receive “points” on my driving record if I plead guilty or am found guilty of the violation?

 Not all traffic offenses carry demerit points upon conviction.
-Most infractions that involve unsafe or careless operation of a motor vehicle will cause demerit points to be added to your driving record.
+Most infractions that involve the unsafe or careless operation of a motor vehicle will add demerit points to your driving record.
 To view a list of offenses that carry demerit points upon conviction, click the following link from the Pennsylvania Department of Transportation.

 How do I pay a traffic citation that I received?